 Food is one of the best doorways to discovering the significance of many Korean celebrations.
 I first arrived in Korea days before one of the biggest holidays, Seollal, the Luna New Year.
-Intrigued, I set out to understand the culture behind this and other important Korean holidays.
+Intrigued by the idea of what to eat in Seoul on special occasions, I set out to understand the culture behind Seollal and other important Korean holidays.

 Seollal: Everyone gets one year older after eating a bowl of Tteok-Guk